lala-la-flaca/DevOpsBootcamp_9_AWS_Jenkins_Docker/README.md

    <img src="https://github.com/lala-la-flaca/DevOpsBootcamp_9_AWS_Jenkins_Docker/blob/main/Img/11%20Modifying%20dockerfile%20to%20ssh%20ec2.png" width=800 />

 11. Commit the changes to the repository.
+    ```bash
+      git add .
+      git commit -m "Jenkins file with deployment step"
+      git push
+    ```
+12. Navigate to the Jenkins server and check the status of the pipeline.

     <img src="https://github.com/lala-la-flaca/DevOpsBootcamp_9_AWS_Jenkins_Docker/blob/main/Img/15%20Build%20Pipeline%20Manually%20from%20jenkins.png" width=800 />

-12. Verify that the new Docker images are available on the EC2 instance.
+13. Verify that the new Docker images are available on the EC2 instance.

     ```bash
       docker images
      ```

-13. Check the status of the running container.
+14. Check the status of the running container.

     ```bash
       docker ps